Ross Gay

 Gay: There’s 500 people in Verndale.

-Tippett: I kept thinking, when I was reading you and getting ready to be with you, about how sometime last year, I was at a gathering of a lot of philanthropists and leaders of nonprofits, people who are doing good in the world and want to do good in the world, and someone said to me — one of these people who was in a position of leadership said, “How can we possibly be joyful in a moment like this?”
-And I feel like your entire body of work, and what you’re articulating as you also navigate this moment we live in, is a response to that — and is strangely countercultural — to see joy — I would say, as just a simplified way, and I want you to expand on it — but to see joy as a calling, precisely in a moment like this.
+Tippett: I kept thinking when I was reading you and getting ready to be with you, about how sometime last year, I was at a gathering of a lot of philanthropists and leaders of nonprofits, people who are doing good in the world and want to do good in the world, and someone said to me — one of these people, who was in a position of leadership, said — “How can we possibly be joyful in a moment like this?”
+And I feel like your entire body of work, and what you’re articulating as you also navigate this moment we live in is a response to that, and is strangely countercultural — to see joy — I would say, as just a simplified way, and I want you to expand on it — but to see joy as a calling, precisely in a moment like this.

 Gay: And that’s the thing.
-Sometimes I think there’s a conception of joy as meaning something like something easy.
+It’s like joy — sometimes I think there’s a conception of joy as meaning something like — like something easy.
 And to me, joy has nothing to do with ease.
 And joy has everything to do with the fact that we’re all going to die.
-When I’m thinking about joy, I’m thinking about — that at the same time as something wonderful is happening, some connection is being made in my life, we are also in the process of dying.
-That is every moment.
-That is every moment.
+That’s actually — when I’m thinking about joy, I’m thinking about that at the same time as something wonderful is happening, some connection is being made in my life, we are also in the process of dying.

 Tippett: Say some more about that connection for you.

 Gay: The connection between the dying and the joy?
-Well, part of it is just the simple fact of the ephemerality of — and maybe this is a little veering off, but there is this thing of, if you and I know we’re each in the process, [laughs] there is something that will happen between us.
-There’s some kind of tenderness that might be possible — not always gonna happen, because I might just get scared and do something else.
+Well, part of it is just the simple fact of the ephemerality of — and maybe this is a little veering off, but there is this thing of like if you and I know we’re each in the process, [laughs] there is something that will happen between us.
+There’s some kind of tenderness that might be possible — not always going to happen because I might just get scared and do something else.
 But there’s the potential, I think, for some kind of tenderness.
+And this is the thing that’s been interesting about writing that Delights book, is that it has sort of articulated for me a way that, “Oh, my question is joy.”
+My question that I could see that’s a life question is, “What is this joy?”
+Or, “How joy?”

 Tippett: And is a common experience also our capacity for joy, in and through and despite that?